 By installing IoT sensors that monitor how items are manufactured and provide large volumes of data, businesses can simplify their supply chain and reduce production time.

 Many manufacturers are moving away from simply supplying a product to providing a model where they provide a service to their customers.
 Hewlett Packard, for example, now has a scheme where they will monitor your printer’s ink usage and ship out a new ink cartridge when you start to run low.
 Michelin leases tires to vehicle fleets as part of a service package and charges the customer a per-mile fee.

 We are still scratching the service of what AI can do.
 Current applications include the ability to monitor robots and machines and report anomalies or drops in production.
 Issues can be spotted long before a human would have identified a problem and fixes can be applied quickly before a significant fall in production rates occur.

 Virtual Reality (VR)

 The greatest challenge of our time is the environmental impact human activities are having on the planet.
 Our demand for raw materials is constantly growing to meet increasing populations.
 However, many manufacturers are now looking at remanufacturing as a potential growth opportunity.
-JCB, for example, now offer a range of remanufactured parts and many automotive, and even building companies, are using remanufacturing techniques.
+JCB, for example, now offers a range of remanufactured parts and many automotive and even building companies, are using remanufacturing techniques.

 There can be no doubt that the manufacturing sector will change dramatically over the next few decades.
 This transformation presents a huge opportunity to businesses and countries that act quickly and take advantage of it.
 Will UK manufacturing be at the vanguard of this change?
 We certainly hope so!